I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 There are countless other quotes littered throughout the series, some funny, some sad, some thought-provoking, but all are well written and true to the Batman universe and aware of its age-diverse audience.

 Fox Kids has long since disappeared from the TV lineup, but episodes of this series are still easy to find.
-For awhile, reruns aired on The Hub Network, which is now Discovery Kids.
 In 2004 and 2005, a four volume set was released on DVD featuring episode of both The Animated Series and The New Adventures of Batman and Robin.
 Bonus features on these discs include interviews with the show’s creators and voice actors, behind the scenes featurettes, and other bonus features that teach fans more about how the groundbreaking show came to be.

 These days, the actors are still invited to panels and podcasts and are hired to voice characters in other cartoon series, and spinoffs of the show such as animated movies (such as Mask of the Phantasm) and new series, such as Batman Beyond.
 The creators are still at work as well.
 Paul Dini is still writing scripts for TV animated series, Andrea Romano is still casting actors for new shows, and Bruce Timm is still producing Batman and other DC comics-inspired shows.